-VERY IMPORTANT: Your teacher will give you information about cultural events you can attend throughout the quarter.
+For a weekly updated list of cultural events you can attend throughout the quarter CLICK HERE.
 If you know about a cultural event or activity in the Seattle area that may be of interest for the rest of the class, please let your teacher know so s/he can add it to this list.

 - Have a 10-minute conversation, entirely in Spanish, with a Spanish native speaker about any topic related to the Spanish-speaking world.
 You will audio record this oral conversation and include the audio recording in your portfolio.